TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/README.md

 The board uses the primary *SPI interface* internally for the built-in display.
 These pins are not exposed, so they cannot be used for other peripherals.
 The secondary *SPI interface* is partially exposed, but pin 14 is missing, which limits usability.
 Essentially, external *SPI peripherals* cannot be connected to this board.
 Peripheral connections are limited to *I2C*.

-### Charger and External Battery
+### Charger Limitations

 The board supports external *LiIon* or *LiPo* batteries via a *JST 1.25* plug on its backside. *LiFePO4* batteries cannot be used as the charging voltage is too high.

-#### Charging Current
+#### High Charging Current

-The charger is configured to a relatively high *500mA* charging current.
+The charger uses a relatively high *500mA* charging current which can be a problem in very small portable devices where you use LiPo batteries with less than 1000mAh capacity, exceeding the safe 0.5C charge rate.

-Ensure that any connected battery can handle this current.
-Smaller batteries, typically those below *1000mAh*, may not support such a high charge rate and could be damaged.

-In fact, the typical *LiPo* pouch cells normally require a charging rate of no more than **0.3C**.
-So even for *1000mAh* batteries, charging at *500mA* is exceeding this, which is considered stressful and may reduce battery lifespan.
+In fact, do not confuse the cheap DIY LiPo cells with the heavy-duty LiPo packs used in RC and drones.
+DIY LiPos typically require a charging rate of no more than **0.3C**.
+So even for *1000mAh* batteries, charging at *500mA* is exceeding this rate, which can cause heat and may reduce battery lifespan.

 > [!NOTE]
-> *500mA* charging may still make sense in the context of portable devices where you don't want to maximize battery lifetime but rather ensure fast charging.
+> *500mA* with a *1000mAh* LiPo is perfect as in the context of portable devices, fast charging is typically prioritized over maximizing battery life.

 ### Voltage Sensor Readings